MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 # Q# style guide #
 ## General conventions ##

-The conventions suggested in this guide are intended to help make programs and libraries written in Q# programming language easier to read and understand.
+The conventions suggested in this guide are intended to help make it easier to read and understand programs, and libraries written in Q# programming language.

 ## Guidance

-We suggest:
+We recommend:

-- Never disregard a convention unless you’re doing so intentionally in order to provide more readable and understandable code for your users.
+- Never disregard convention, unless you intentionally want to provide  code that is more readable and understandable for users.

 ## Naming conventions ##

-In offering the Quantum Development Kit, we strive for function and operation names that help quantum developers write programs that are easy to read and that minimize surprise.
+In offering the Quantum Development Kit, we strive for function and operation names that help quantum developers write programs.
+We want programs to be easy to read and to minimize surprises.
-An important part of that is that when we choose names for functions, operations, and types, we are establishing the *vocabulary* that programmers use to express quantum concepts; with our choices, we either help or hinder them in their effort to clearly communicate.
+An important part of facilitating developers is that we establish the *vocabulary* that programmers use to express quantum concepts when we choose names for functions, operations, and types.
+Our choices either help or hinder developers in their efforts to communicate clearly.
-This places a responsibility on us to make sure that the names we introduce offer clarity rather than obscurity.
+We have a responsibility to ensure that the names we introduce offer clarity rather than obscurity.
-In this section, we detail how we meet this obligation in terms of explicit guidance that helps us do the best by the Q# development community.
+In this section, we detail how we meet this obligation.
+We'll offer explicit guidance that helps us do the best by the Q# development community.

 ### Operations and functions ###

-One of the first things that a name should establish is whether a given symbol represents a function or an operation.
+Our name choices should first establish whether a symbol represents a function or an operation.
-The difference between functions and operations is critical to understanding how a block of code behaves.
+The distinction between functions and operations indicates how a block of code behaves.
 To communicate the distinction between functions and operations to users, we rely on that Q# models quantum operations through the use of side effects.
 That is, an operation *does* something.

-By contrast, functions describe the mathematical relationships between data.
+In contrast, functions describe the mathematical relationships between data.
 The expression `Sin(PI() / 2.0)` *is* `1.0`, and implies nothing about the state of a program or its qubits.

-Summarizing, operations do things while functions are things.
+In summary, operations do things, while functions are things.
-This distinction suggests that we name operations as verbs and functions as nouns.
+Based on this distinction, we name operations as verbs and functions as nouns.

 > [!NOTE]
 > When a user-defined type is declared, a new function that constructs instances of that type is implicitly defined at the same time.
-> From that perspective, user-defined types should be named as nouns so that both the type itself and the constructor function have consistent names.
+> From that perspective, user-defined types should be nouns so that both the type itself and the constructor function have consistent names.

 Where reasonable, ensure that operation names begin with verbs that clearly indicate the effect taken by the operation.
 For example: